leighharwell/G-Waves/README.md

 These stars are so big that normal supernova mechanisms (like iron core collapse) don't apply in the same way.

 At these temperatures, high-energy gamma rays inside the core begin to create electron–positron pairs.
 When they turn into electron-positron pairs, that pressure drops suddenly.
 Now the core collapses inward under its own gravity.
 The whole star is blown to pieces—no remnant, no black hole, just debris.

+**Chirp Mass:**
+The rate at which the gravitational wave frequency increases (the "chirp") is controlled almost entirely by the chirp mass.

+A larger chirp mass → shorter, louder signal.

+NS-NS mergers: chirp mass ~1.2 M☉ → long, gradual chirps

+BH-BH mergers: chirp mass ~10–30 M☉ → short, loud chirps

+Chrip mass can be plotted against redshift data to provide a lookback in time.
+This can help look for evolution in the population of mergers over time (e.g., were heavier mergers more common in the early universe?)